stomp/stomp-spec/src/stomp-specification-1.2.md

 `BEGIN` is used to start a transaction.
-Transactions in this case apply to sending and acknowledging - any messages sent or acknowledged during a transaction will be handled atomically based on the transaction.
+Transactions in this case apply to sending and acknowledging - any messages sent or acknowledged during a transaction will be processed atomically based on the transaction.

     BEGIN
     transaction:tx1